Navigation

 Reflection

 The first build spent three weeks fighting a stack that wasn't right for the problem.
 The friction was the signal and I waited too long to act on it.
-The pivot from e-commerce to content wasn't a retreat — it was the moment the project found its actual shape.
+The pivot from e-commerce to content wasn't a retreat.
+It was the moment the project found its actual shape.

 The absence of user validation is the biggest open question.
 The e-commerce layout for reviews is the call I'd make again, but it hasn't been tested with the actual audience.
 The competitive analysis and UX reasoning are sound, but reasoning isn't evidence.
 The evaluation plan is how I'll find out if the reasoning holds.